-With the glowing golds of aspens and hickories, the burnt orange of sumac, the vermillions and plums of oaks and maples, the turning of the leaves is one of nature’s most spectacular displays.
+With the glowing golds of aspens and hickories, the burnt orange of sumac, and the vermilions and plums of oaks and maples, the turning of the leaves every autumn is one of nature’s most spectacular displays.
 National parks, with their thick forests and open spaces, are splendid—and photogenic—places to take in these vivid hues.
-Here, a guide to six national parks in the United States that offer particularly brilliant fall colors and the best spots to enjoy them.
+Here is a guide to six national parks in the United States that offer particularly brilliant fall colors and the best spots to enjoy them.

 Note: Temperature, rainfall, elevation, and yes, fire, all influence the timing and location of fall foliage displays; check national park websites for peak color alerts and the best times to visit.

 Tennessee and North Carolina

 Another national park with a variety of deciduous trees, Glacier National Park is awash with color for several weeks between mid-September and mid-October.
 The park is particularly famous for its western larch, a deciduous pine, which bursts into brilliant yellows before losing its needles.
-To see them, drive Highway 2 on the southwest side of the park or hike any of the trails around Lake McDonald.
-Higher up, mountainsides flame with the hues of a Tiffany lamp; see them from Ptarmigan Pass or the Going-to-the-Sun Road (which is less crowded than it is in peak summer months).
+To see the larches, drive Highway 2 on the southwest side of the park or hike any of the trails around Lake McDonald.
+Higher up, Montana’s mountainsides flame with the hues of a Tiffany lamp; see them from Ptarmigan Pass or the Going-to-the-Sun Road (which is less crowded during fall than in peak summer months).
 If you’re feeling extra adventurous, try seeing the leaves on a rafting trip down the Flathead River.